-CDManager: resides in the PD.
-The CDManager shall be responsible for responding to discovery requests from CD applications and for providing the service endpoints of its Web Server and WebSocket Server.
+CD Manager: resides in the PD.
+The CD Manager shall be responsible for responding to discovery requests from CD Applications and for providing the service endpoints of its WebSocket Server.

-Web Server: resides in the PD.
-The Web Server shall be responsible for handling HTTP requests from CD applications and responding with the service and content information of the PD.

 WebSocket Server: resides in the PD.
-The WebSocket Server shall be responsible for handling WebSocket connections from the CD application and responding with the service and content information of the PD.
+The WebSocket Server shall be responsible for handling WebSocket connections from the CD Application and responding with the service and content information of the PD.

 CD Application: resides in the CD.
-The CD application shall be responsible for discovering the PD and obtaining the service and content information of the PD via HTTP and WebSocket protocols.
+The CD Application shall be responsible for discovering the PD and obtaining the service and content information of the PD via WebSocket protocols.

-A CD application may establish communication with servers providing services on a PD.
-In doing so, the CD application shall first discover the PD and in the process obtain the remote endpoints of its Web Server and WebSocket Server.
-At this point, the CD application may obtain service and content information through the WebSocket Server or via an HTTP GET request.
-In the former case, the CD application shall first establish a WebSocket connection and then send a request for service and content information through this connection.
-In the latter case, the CD application shall issue an HTTP GET and receive an HTTP response.
-If an encrypted connection is established between a CD application and PD for information exchange, then methods defined in Section 5.6 of A/360 [10] shall be used.
+A CD Application may establish communication with the server providing services on a PD.
+In doing so, the CD Application shall first discover the PD and in the process obtain the remote endpoint of its WebSocket Server.
+At this point, the CD Application may obtain service and content information through the WebSocket Server.
+The CD Application shall first establish a WebSocket connection and then send a request for service and content information through this connection.
+If an encrypted connection is established between a CD application and PD for information exchange, then methods defined in A/360 Section 5.6 [4] shall be used.

 Protocol for Discovery

-Both the PD and the CD app are capable of sending multicast discovery messages searching and/or advertising their presence and ATSC 3.0 PD-CD service support.
+Both the PD and the CD Application can send multicast discovery messages searching and/or advertising their presence and ATSC 3.0 PD-CD service support.

-It is possible that a household has more than one PD on the home network, so a CD application could receive discovery messages from multiple PDs.
-In that case, the CD application can ask the user which one(s) to interact with (displaying information from the discovery messages to help the user decide).
+It is possible that a household has more than one PD on the home network, so a CD Application could receive discovery messages from multiple PDs.
+In that case, the CD Application can ask the user which one(s) to interact with, perhaps displaying information from the discovery messages to help the user decide.
 The converse is also true in that there may be more than one CD on the home network.

 The following mechanisms are supported for discovery.

-CD App Multicast Search Request Message for Discovering PD and Response from PD
+CD Application Discovery of PDs

-This request shall be performed as described in Section 14.7 of HbbTV 2.0 and further modified as described below.
+The mechanism for CD Applications to discover PDs shall be performed as described in HbbTV clause 14.7 [5] and further modified as described below.

 Introduction

-In the situation where a CD application has been launched by a PD application, information regarding the location of the service endpoints exposed by the PD may be conveyed as parameters in the launchURL as described in Section 5.2.1.
+In the situation where a CD Application has been launched by a Broadcaster Application, information regarding the location of the service endpoints exposed by the PD may be conveyed as parameters in the Launch CD Application API as described in Section 5.8.2.

-However, for “Companion Device application to Primary Device communication” as described in Section 5.2.3, the CD application needs to be able to discover the locations of the Web Server and WebSocket Server endpoints of the PD.
+However, to accomplish the CD Application to PD communication described in Section 5.2.3, the CD Application needs to be able to discover the location of the WebSocket Server endpoint of the PD.
 The methods for achieving this shall be as described in Section 5.3.1.2.
 An example is provided in Section 5.3.1.3.

 PD and Service Endpoint Discovery

-In discovering the PD and service endpoint, Section 14.7.2 of HbbTV 2.0 shall apply only.
+In discovering the PD and service endpoint, HbbTV clause 14.7.2 [5] shall apply only.

-The Web Server endpoint URL for “Companion Device Application to Primary Device” communication as given in Section 5.2.3 shall be the Application Resource URL for HbbTV 2.0 [4] except that the WebSocket Server endpoint URL shall be the <X_ ATSC_App2AppURL> element.
+The WebSocket Server endpoint URL for CD Application to PD communication, as given in Section 5.2.3, shall be the Application Resource URL for HbbTV [5] except that the WebSocket Server endpoint URL shall be the <X_ ATSC_App2AppURL> element.

 Discovery Example

-This is an example of discovering the PD and its service endpoints from a CD application as described in Section 5.2.3.
+This is an example of discovering the PD and its service endpoints from a CD Application as described in Section 5.2.3.

 Device Discovery Request: